mitul0520/getdata-006-project/README.md

 * It reads the data file from test and train directory, namely X_(train|test).txt, Y_(train|test).txt and subject_(train|test).txt.
 It then merges this file and write the resulted file in all data directory.
 * Script reads the features file, and select the features with words - "mean" or "std" in it.
 From the merged data sets it filters only the selected column and write the file in tidy data folder.
 * Script reads the activity file.
 It merges the activity detail with Y_all file data.
 And writes the result in tidy data set folder.
 * Script uses ddply function to generate dataset for average of each variable for each activity and each subject.
-It then writes the result back to tidy data folder.
+It then writes the result back to tidy data folder, in the file named 'summary_tidy.txt'